divine-ray/Servilia/Groupings/Factions/Thylyian/Gearforged Vanguard.md

 ---
-tags: Thylyist-Military, Thylyist, Thylyist-Government
+tags:
+  - Thylyist
+aliases:
-aliases: Strategic Planning and Coordination Department, Thylyist Military
+  - Strategic Planning and Coordination Department
+  - Thylyist Military
 ---
 *Strategic Planning and Coordination Department*
 The Thylyian Military, led by a small group of wealthy and otherwise influential people, including city-famous merchant guild leaders or [[Followers of Mekhane|Mekhanites]].